bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 69°
-- Humid and Partly Cloudy
+- Humid and Mostly Clear
 - 95% humidity
 - 4 mph wind
-- 39% cloud cover
+- 36% cloud cover
 - 28 AQI 🟩
 - 0.13 inches of rain in the past 24 hours